kitharvey/Mocking-Spongebob-Twitter-Bot/README.md

 # Mocking-Spongebob-Twitter-Bot
+This project was made just for fun.
-Copies a random tweet and tweeting it in "MoCkINg SpOngEbOB MEme" text format This project was made just for fun, trolling on twitter.
+Copies a random tweet and tweeting it in "MoCkINg SpOngEbOB MEme" text format.
+Go troll on twitter.

 ## Set Up
 #### Initialize node package management